Description Graphs, Matrix-Power Stabilizations and Graph Isomorphism in Polynomial Time: Decision Procedure of Graph Isomorphism and the Complexity

-It is well known that the problem of computing automorphism partitions of graphs is polynomial-time equivalent to graph isomorphism problem (cf. Mathon \cite{Mathon79} and Booth and Colbourn \cite{BoothCo79}).
+It is well known that the problem of computing automorphism partitions of graphs is polynomial-time equivalent to graph isomorphism problem (cf. Mathon \cite{Mathon79}).
 We now give an explicit decision procedure of graph isomorphism in this section and estimate the time complexity of it.
 The main purpose here is to show a polynomial-time procedure and by no means to pursue the optimum time complexity.

 As is well known, if the graph isomorphism problem is polynomial-time solvable to connected simple graphs, so is the problem of graph isomorphism in general.
 We will therefore focus on a decision procedure to connected simple graphs.